openappsec/openappsec/README.md

 Every request to the application goes through two phases:

-1. Multiple variables are fed to the machine learning engine.
+1. Multiple variables are fed to the machine-learning engine.
 These variables, which are either directly extracted from the HTTP request or decoded from different parts of the payload, include attack indicators, IP addresses, user agents, fingerprints, and many other considerations.
 The supervised model of the machine learning engine uses these variables to compare the request with many common attack patterns found across the globe.

-2. If the request is identified as a valid and legitimate request, the request is allowed, and forwarded to your application.
+2. If the request is identified as a valid and legitimate request the request is allowed, and forwarded to your application.
 If, however, the request is considered suspicious or high risk, it then gets evaluated by the unsupervised model, which was trained in your specific environment.
 This model uses information such as the URL and the users involved to create a final confidence score that determines whether the request should be allowed or blocked.

 The project is currently in Beta and feedback is most welcomed!